Sugar Land Hospital & ER Care Diagnostic Services

-Rapid tests for this virus can be done on a fluid sample taken from a patient’s nose at St. Michael’s Emergency Rooms.
+Rapid tests for this virus can be done on a fluid sample taken from a patient’s nose at St. Michael’s Elite Hospital.
 A St. Michael’s lab technician will use a swab to collect a sample from saliva or from nasal mucus.
-A St. Michael’s Emergency Room doctor will evaluate the sample.
+A St. Michael’s board-certified doctor will evaluate the sample.

 What Is the Treatment for RSV?

 Antibiotics do not treat RSV.
 Mild infections go away without treatment.
 More serious infections may require a ventilator or breathing machine.
 A St. Michael’s doctor can recommend treatment to alleviate the symptoms and make the patient more comfortable.